ruby-amqp/bunny/README.md

 ## Other Ruby RabbitMQ Clients

 The other widely used Ruby RabbitMQ client is [March Hare](http://rubymarchhare.info) (JRuby-only).
-It's a mature library that require RabbitMQ 3.x.
+It's a mature library that require RabbitMQ 3.3.x or later.

 ## Contributing